What Is "Wastewater Pretreatment"?

 The Pretreatment Program is part of the Texas Pollutant Discharge Elimination System (TPDES) program to control the pollutants discharged into sewer systems and to reduce the amount of pollutants released into the environment.

-Wastewater from homes, commercial buildings, and industrial facilities is collected and transported through a series of pipes—that is, a collection system—to wastewater treatment plants.
-These plants remove harmful organisms and contaminants from the wastewater before discharge into the receiving creek, river, or lake.
+Wastewater from homes, commercial buildings, and industrial facilities is collected and transported through a series of pipes—that is, a collection system—to wastewater treatment plants (WWTPs).
+These WWTPs remove harmful organisms and contaminants from the wastewater before discharge into the receiving creek, river, or lake.

 The U.S. Environmental Protection Agency (EPA) developed the General Pretreatment Regulations under 40 CFR Part 403 to set responsibilities for federal, state, and local government, industry, and the public to achieve the National Pretreatment Program objectives.
 The EPA describes this national program in its "Introduction to the National Pretreatment Program".